Choo99/Meme-Chatbot/README.md

 Figure 7 shows the result of training and validation

 From the picture above, we are training our model for 500 steps and validate on 2000 samples in one epoch.
-As a result, our model able to get an 97.66% of training accuracy and 88.20% of validation accurancy
+As a result, our model are able to get 97.66% of training accuracy and 88.20% of validation accurancy

 The following is the training result of our model towards epochs of our training
 ![Coding](https://github.com/Choo99/Meme-Chatbot/blob/master/misc/graph.png)